ManeraKai/college-resources/src/MTH215/week_10.md

 You may notice that this is the exact same as \\(D\\) in Crammer's Rule, and you would be correct.

 Those two methods are basically the same.

+For why we write Wronksian: [Dr. Trefor Bazett: Variation of Parameters, 8:14](https://www.youtube.com/watch?v=4z5aL3aGVQs&t=493)

+As a myself note, Even if we assumed that \\(y_1\\) and \\(y_2\\) are linearly independent, according to the Wronksian definition, they still can be equal to zero at some points.
+They satisfy being linearly independent if they were at least non-zero at one point, even if all the other points are zero.